 Life in Uganda is lived at a different pace.
 Ugandans live with their environment, not at odds with it – no one is trying to control things for future comfort.
 We live for today.
 And why not?
 There’s 12 months of sunny warm weather.
 The food is whole and largely organic.
 People take time to spend with one another.
 Children are allowed to be children.
 There’s no need to disappear into your phone for entertainment.
 There’s music and dancing everywhere everyday.

-When volunteers slow down and stop focusing on doing, and appreciate what is already happening, they never want to leave this place.
+When volunteers slow down and stop focusing on doing, and instead appreciate what is already happening, they never want to leave this place.

 Have you volunteered abroad?
 What would you add to this list?